 As a biological species, humans are billions of individual organisms; as a biological kingdom, we are a single organism.

-The species is evolving slowly, the kingdom rapidly – extremely rapidly.
+The human species is evolving slowly, the kingdom rapidly – extremely rapidly.

 Organic molecules combined into the first kingdom – bacterial cells, or prokaryotes.
 Over billions of years these amalgamated into a second kingdom – complex cells, or eukaryotes.
 About half a billion years ago, eukaryotes colonized into a third kingdom – animals.
 Each step was characterized by a new level of biological process, and by a new level of conscious awareness.
-Some animal cells, for instance, specialized into sensory organs as they became increasingly interdependent, creating seeing and hearing – realms of perceptual consciousness only the animal as a whole could experience.
+Increasing interdependence among animal cells, for instance, lead some to specialize into sensory organs.
+This created the sensory realms of seeing and hearing – perceptual consciousness only the animal as a whole can experience.
 Consciousness leaped from the cellular to the organic level.

-The evolutionary process continues in the current era: cities evolve circulatory systems, electrical grids, and municipal plumbing.
-Television moves human consciousness from direct visual perception to the mediated experience of the pixel screen, while virtual reality programs create consciousness entirely distinct from physical reality.
+The evolutionary process continues in the current era as humans become increasingly interdependent: cities evolve circulatory systems, electrical grids, and municipal plumbing.
+Television moves human consciousness from direct visual perception to the mediated experience of the pixel screen.
+Virtual reality programs create consciousness entirely distinct from physical reality.
 But mindless technological process is not adaptation.
 Civilization cannot face the hard realities of life on Earth without a new spiritual realization of humanity in relation to the natural world.

 The kingdom will not live without its soul.